 Like any other teaching job, schools abroad hope you’ll make a commitment of some sort.
 Many locations prefer you to sign a 6-month to 1-year (an academic year = 10 months) contract, and others require a two-year commitment, like many in the Middle East.

-If this is your first time teaching English abroad and you’re looking for a short-term commitment to see if it’s something you like, or simply to get your feet wet and gain experience for another location, a language exchange program in China might be for you.
-However, those locations with longer commitments often come with more benefits, such as flight reimbursement and free housing.
+If this is your first time teaching English abroad and you’re looking for a short-term commitment to see if it’s something you like, or simply to get your feet wet and gain experience for another location, there are plenty of opportunities However, those locations with longer commitments often come with more benefits, such as higher salaries, flight reimbursement and free housing.

 2. Do you need to make a lot of money, or just enough to get by?